apache/opendal/docs/rfcs/0090-limited-reader.md

 };
 ```

-In this implementation, we depend on http client to drop the request as soon as we stop reading.
-However, we always read too much extra data which decrease our reading performance.
+In this implementation, we depend on the HTTP client to drop the request when we stop reading.
+However, we always read too much extra data, which decreases our reading performance.

-Here is a benchmark around reading whole file and only read half:
+Here is a benchmark around reading the whole file and only reading half:

 ```rust
 s3/read/1c741003-40ef-43a9-b23f-b6a32ed7c4c6